spatialos/gdk-for-unity/docs/content/get-started/build-workers.md

 As you will be launching a cloud deployment, you need to build out the code executables which will be run by SpatialOS servers - these are called [workers]({{urlRoot}}/content/glossary#worker).

 1\.
-First, make sure burst compilation is disabled; in your Unity Editor menu, select **Jobs** and in the drop-down menu, make sure **Enable Burst Compliation** is unchecked.
+First, make sure burst compilation is disabled; from your Unity Editor menu, select **Jobs** and in the drop-down menu, make sure **Enable Burst Compilation** is unchecked.
 (If it is checked, select it to remove the check mark and disable it.)

 2\.
 Now build your workers from the Unity Editor's SpatialOS menu by selecting **SpatialOS** > **Build for cloud** > **All workers**.
   (Shown below.)